Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/ReadmeFiles/ReadmeExploreTheSample.md

 ![Unauthorized Tenant](ReadmeFiles/unauthorized-tenant.png)

-> :warning: If you had onboarded your tenant using this sample in the past and now getting the **AADSTS650051** error when onboarding again, please refer to the [Error AADSTS650051](#error-aadsts650051) section below to mitigate this error.
+> :warning: If you had onboarded your tenant using this sample in the past and now getting the **Microsoft Entra IDSTS650051** error when onboarding again, please refer to the [Error Microsoft Entra IDSTS650051](#error-Microsoft Entra IDsts650051) section below to mitigate this error.

 #### ToDo List